Weight Loss

 What exactly is a weight loss program?

-A weight loss program is a set of nutritional guidelines for both men and women to follow that are designed to achieve weight loss.
+A weight loss program is a set of nutritional guidelines for both men and women to follow that are designed to reach healthy weight loss.

 A sustainable weight loss program should include a holistic approach looking not only at what you eat but other lifestyle factors such as the amount of activity you are doing, the quality of sleep you are getting and your mindset.